Public Alerts: Click here

 Overdose: more than 100 people die from overdose every year in Manitoba, making overdose one of the leading causes of accidental death in the province.
 Overdose is the leading cause of death for people who inject drugs.
 Many types of drugs may be on board in a fatal overdose, but opioid drugs (including natural opium poppy derivatives [opiates] and synthetic opioids) are in the picture most of the time.
 Opioid drugs are dangerous because they can slow down or stop a person’s breathing.

 Naloxone is a medication that reverses overdose caused by opioids.
 It does not work on overdose caused by other drugs.
 It can be given by paramedics and hospital staff, but these health care providers are usually not present during an overdose event.
 The purpose of a take-home-naloxone program is to get naloxone into the hands of people who ARE there during an opioid overdose, namely - people who use opioid drugs.
-Street Connections’ take-home-naloxone program is designed to serve people who inject opioid drugs.
+Manitoba's take-home-naloxone program is designed to serve people who inject opioid drugs.

 Why is Street Connections trying to reach people who inject opiate drugs?